-Would you want your car to take control while driving on the motorway?
+Would you feel comfortable letting your car take control at low speeds?
 Share your thoughts in the comments!

 Compare car insurance quotes

 ALKS are an example of driver assistance technology.
 An ALKS will keep the car in lane on the motorway at low speeds, controlling its movements for extended periods.